umarhassan-mitodl/15.097-spring-2012/content/pages/datasets.md

   youtube_id: null
 ---

-These datasets are from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php), and are discussed in Lecture 2: R for Machine Learning.
+These datasets are from the {{% resource_link "104d3857-0e66-473b-93db-b3c69c28510a" "UCI Machine Learning Repository" %}}, and are discussed in Lecture 2: R for Machine Learning.

 {{< tableopen >}}
 {{< theadopen >}}